fvmassoli/Keras-Behavioral-Cloning/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped the images in order to augment the data and to avoid overfitting.
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped and randomly changed the brightness of the images.
+For example, here is an image that has been modified:

 ![alt text]("Original image")
 ![alt text]("Flipped image")